 8 Pets That Are Easy to Care For

 Undoubtedly, the majority of people would never consider having a cockroach for a pet.
 The very term conjures up visions of complete filth.
 However, hissing cockroaches are ideal for those looking for easy pets to care for.
-They grow up to approximately 4 inches long and can be kept in an aquarium tank with proper ventilation as their habitat.
-Such a setup will take very little space or effort to create.
-The hissing cockroach is also quite simple to feed and the food can be purchased from pet stores with fresh fruit and certain greens provided as well.
+They grow up to approximately four inches long and can be kept in an aquarium tank with proper ventilation as their habitat.
+Such a setup will take very little space and effort to create.
+The hissing cockroach is also quite simple to feed and the food can be purchased from pet stores and supplemented with fresh fruit and certain greens.
 Include some clean water in the tank and the hissing cockroach will not only be well cared for, but quite entertaining to watch and interact with as well.
 The best part is that it will hardly notice when you have to come home late from school or work!

 The Guinea pig is a very popular pet, mainly due to its gentle and affectionate nature.
 They are simply wonderful pets for children and adults alike.
-In a previous article, "Which pets are the most affectionate", the many loving traits and characteristics of the guinea pig are outlined with actual examples.
+In a previous article, "Which pets are the most affectionate", the many loving traits and characteristics of the Guinea pig are outlined with actual examples.
 More importantly for the sake of this article, it should be noted that they are also extremely simple to care for.
-They require a cage with a suitable habitat area with clean food, water and ventilation.
+They require a cage with a suitable habitat area with clean food, water, and ventilation.
 Their food can be easily purchased from local pet stores and being little rodents, they do not consume very much.
 As mentioned, they are also very affectionate and easy to handle.
 They respond well to gentle handling but certainly do not require as much attention as other pets such as dogs.
-Affectionate, cuddly and easy to care for make the guinea pig a very popular pet.
+Affectionate, cuddly, and easy to care for, guinea pigs have become very popular pets.

-Another excellent pet which is easy to care for is the Syrian Hamster.
-It is actually a distant relative of the guinea pig.
-While it does take a Syrian hamster longer to warm up to human handlers than guinea pigs, they do eventually begin to crave such interaction.
-Once again however, the need for handling and interaction is much less than many other pets.
+Another excellent pet that is easy to care for is the Syrian hamster.
+It is actually a distant relative of the Guinea pig.
+While it does take a Syrian hamster longer to warm up to human handlers than Guinea pigs, they do eventually begin to crave such interaction.
+Once again however, the need for handling and interaction is much less than that of many other pets.
 The Syrian hamster is quite easy to care for and requires a cage with a habitat area as well as food and water.
 Clean the cage on a regular basis and sometimes you may even forget they are there (except for in the middle of the night as that is when they are the most active).
-Provide your hamster with love and affection and they become a truly affectionate pet which are quite easy to care for.
+Provide your hamster with love and affection and they will become a truly affectionate pet that requires minimal effort to care for.

 With the increasing desire to obtain pets which match the busy nature of our lives, many people have turned to lizards.
 In particular, the leopard gecko has become one of the most popular selections.
 There are a variety of geckos but the most popular to keep as a pet is the leopard gecko.
 It is quite tame in nature and easy to be handled.
 It is also not anywhere near as quick as other types of geckos as they do not have sticky toe pads which enables other types to run across virtually any surface.
 Their food can be purchased at pet stores and consists of live insects and mealworms.
 As for their habitat, they are a smaller type of lizard therefore their area can be much smaller than that of their relations.
 They can be enclosed in a cage called a vivarium.
 This will need to have plenty of hiding places as well as a very important climate control (heat and humidity).
 Everything which is required can be easily purchased and once it is set up it will only require typical care and periodic maintenance.
 Their tiny size and docile nature make the leopard gecko a very popular pet for those people with busy lives who need a pet which is easy to care for.

 Despite their historically entrenched bad reputation, rats are becoming very popular pets.
 The fancy rat in particular is a favorite due to its loving and friendly nature.
 They are also quite an easy pet to care for if they have a caring and responsible owner.
-All the equipment which is needed, such as a cage, food and toys, can be purchased from pet stores.
+All the necessary equipment—such as a cage, food, and toys—can be purchased from pet stores.
 It should be noted that it is vitally important that their habitat area has proper ventilation and is cleaned on a regular basis.
 It is also important for pet rats to have a partner or two as they are very social animals.
 They will require exercise and time outside their cage, but for many people this is what makes them such a great pet.
 They are very affectionate and easy to handle.

 There can be little doubt that the name "snail" does not typically come to mind when people are considering which pet to get.
 Nevertheless, they are a great pet which are exceptionally easy to care for.
 While snails will respond well to being handled, they are also perfectly fine to be left alone in a tank habitat which has been properly prepared with hiding places and lined with peat or moss.
 As for feeding, they obviously do not eat very much but can feed on fresh fruit or vegetable pieces and require a source of calcium such as natural chalk.
 If given this basic and life preserving care, the snail will make for a very low maintenance pet which will live on for many years to come.